The-OAG-Development-Project/Application-Gateway/CONTRIBUTING.md

 ## Branching and Versioning

 We use a bit simplified version of the git-flow for our branching (https://nvie.com/posts/a-successful-git-branching-model/).
 We currently have the following two long-lived branches:

-main: The main branch is used for releases.
+- `main`: The main branch is used for releases.
 We tag each release with its version number. (i.e. "v0.3")
-dev: The dev branch should always build, but we are a bit more reluctant here.
+- `dev`: The dev branch should always build, but we are a bit more reluctant here.
 Usually, we merge all features to this branch until we release a new version.
 Pre-releases are tagged on this branch.

 This means if you want to implement a feature, please fork the repository, add your feature and create a pull request back to the dev branch.
 If you are a regular contributor, we can also add you as a collaborator to the repository.

 We use semantic version numbers (MAJOR.MINOR.PATCH) except that we didn't yet use patch numbers.
 (See https://semver.org) We are currently still in the development stage, so we don't have a stable public API yet, and anything can change at any time.